 Bring Clarity to your Canvas Course: Course Navigation + Modules + Home Page

 Hello, I am the Learning Management System Specialist in our K12 district and I provide support and instruction to our teachers and staff in the use of Canvas, promoting consistency, efficiency, and effectiveness.
-Please visit the other two parts of the blog series: Part 1: Course Navigation, and Part 2: Modules.
+Please visit Part 1 of this series, Course Navigation.